mrowe/mikerowecode.com/_posts/2015-08-12-static-analysis--whats-it-good-for.md

 ---
 layout: post
-title: "Static Analysis  what's it good for?"
+title: "Static Analysis--what's it good for?"
 ---

 Let's face it, writing software is hard.
 And frankly we humans suck at